 The Growth Mixed-Use 6 (GM6) District is intended to provide a pedestrian and bicycle-friendly downtown Brunswick, a part of the Town Core Planning Area, bordered by the Androscoggin River to the north, Bowdoin College to the south, Federal Street to the east and Union Street to the west.
 The District standards are intended to provide for a vibrant mix of primarily commercial uses (e.g., offices, retail and restaurants), cultural, educational and residential uses.
+Drive-through services are traditionally limited to financial institutions so as not to create a more suburban feel to the downtown area.
 Minimal dimensional and density standards allow flexibility for in-fill development.
 The Village Review Overlay Zone covers this District and maintains the mature and historic character of downtown Brunswick.
 In addition, the National Register of Historic Places-designated Lincoln Street Historic District and Brunswick Commercial Historic District (Maine Street) is located within the GM6 District, as is a portion of the Federal Street Historic District (Park Row area).